4 Dangerous Types of Construction Accidents

 The construction industry is one of the most dangerous occupations for workers in the U.S., resulting in approximately one out of every five work-related deaths in 2016, according to the Occupational Safety and Health Administration (OSHA).

 However, the majority of work-related injuries and fatalities in the construction industry occur in four common types of accidents.
-Below, Roden Law’s construction accident attorneys in Macon discuss these types of accidents and how to avoid being injured on a construction site.
+Below, Roden Law’s Macon construction accident attorneys discuss these types of accidents and how to avoid being injured on a construction site.

 If you or someone you love has been injured in a construction accident, contact us to schedule a free, no obligation consultation.
 We will review your claim and help you determine if you have a case that entitles you to compensation for your injuries and financial losses.

 In 2016, fall accidents accounted for more than one-third of employee deaths that occurred in the construction industry, according to OSHA.

 Fall accidents may occur when a worker is using an unsecured ladder, working from elevated heights without proper safety equipment or walking on faulty scaffolding.

 When a worker is involved in a fall accident, he or she may be at risk of suffering the following types of injuries: